UKPLab/DHd2017-semsearch-cuneiform/README.md

 A demo of the tool is available [here](http://semsearch.ukp.informatik.tu-darmstadt.de).

-This work has been carried in collabroation with the Department for [Ancient Philology](http://www.ao.altertumswissenschaften.uni-mainz.de) at the Johannes Gutenberg-Universität Mainz.
+This work has been carried out in collabroation with the Department for [Ancient Philology](http://www.ao.altertumswissenschaften.uni-mainz.de) at the Johannes Gutenberg-Universität Mainz.

 Contact person: Johannes Daxenberger, daxenberger@ukp.informatik.tu-darmstadt.de